EIE2-IAC-Labs/RiscV-CPU/statements/Ahmed.md

 Contribution:
  - Overlooking the [top.sv](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/blob/VERSION-3-PIPELINED/rtl/top.sv) file rewiring that Ben and Nik worked on with the addition of the registers for each block.

- - Testing the pipelined CPU using the the previous    single cycle assembly code but added noops for register dependancies  that would have caused data hazards and noops for the start of subroutines that would have caused control hazards as we need to flush the code before the jump instruction ([Commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/98da956e2a5c764276d555b533d8e796e2df4423))
+ - Testing the pipelined CPU using the previous    single cycle assembly code but added noops for register dependencies  that would have caused data hazards and noops for the start of subroutines that would have caused control hazards as we need to flush the code before the jump instruction ([Commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/98da956e2a5c764276d555b533d8e796e2df4423))

- - Rewriting the the f1 program with noops. ([Commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/e437a59b672d612e43d66d5fe8e737fd576b3cea))
+ - Rewriting the f1 program with noops. ([Commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/e437a59b672d612e43d66d5fe8e737fd576b3cea))
  - Extra: Created a python script that took the initial instruction memory and detected  all register dependency data hazards and produced a new instruction memory with noops added ([commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/blob/main/noOp.py))

 ## What I learned

 I learned a lot by completing the RISC-V processor coursework.
 By working on the [top.sv](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/blob/VERSION-2-SINGLE-CYCLE/rtl/top.sv) file I gained a deeper understanding of computer architecture and how processors operate at the fundamental level.
 I learned about the different components of a processor, such as the registers, the control unit, and the arithmetic logic unit, and how they work together to execute instructions.
-Additionally, I gained practical experience in designing and implementing a processor using the Verilog.
+Additionally, I gained practical experience in designing and implementing a processor using Verilog.
 Alongside this, I learned about several useful features of GitHub that helped me to manage and collaborate on my code effectively which was essential for keeping my code up to date and ensuring that I was working with the latest version.

 ## If I had more time

-If I had more time I would further optimize the [python script](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/blob/main/noOp.py)) that I wrote for it to add noops to flush instructions for when branches happen.
-I could have integrated the program in the shell script so that every time we simulate the cpu the script would run and noops would be added and the cpu would use the new instruction memory.
-Alternatively I could have tried to use hardware methods such as forwading .
+If I had more time I would further optimize the [python script](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/blob/main/noOp.py) that I wrote for it to add noops to flush instructions for when branches happen.
+I could have integrated the program in the shell script so that every time we simulate the CPU the script would run and noops would be added and the CPU would use the new instruction memory.
+Alternatively, I could have tried to use hardware methods such as forwading.